-Dr. Brad Estep has pastored Nazarene churches for almost 25 years.
-He and Dawn have served churches in Richmond, Virginia, St. Petersburg, Florida, Winter Haven, Florida, and most recently, Kansas City, Missouri.
+Brad Estep has pastored Nazarene churches for almost 25 years.
+He and his wife, Dawn, have served churches in Virginia (Richmond), Florida (St. Petersburg & Winter Haven), and most recently Missouri (Kansas City).

 Brad and Dawn met as students at Southern Nazarene University and were married on graduation weekend in 1988.
-Within two weeks they had moved to Kansas City for Brad to begin attending Nazarene Theological Seminary.
+While at S.N.U., Brad received a Bachelor’s degree and a Master of Arts degree in Religion.
+Within two weeks, they moved to Kansas City for Brad to begin attending Nazarene Theological Seminary where he earned a Master of Divinity degree.
 After seminary, Brad pursued Th.M. and Ph.D. degrees at Union Theological Seminary in Richmond, Virginia, completing the first in 1992 and the other in 2000.

 Dr. Dirk Ellis, PASTORAL CARE & DISCIPLESHIP